jsoulier/2.5d_lighting/README.md

 - The screen will be entirely black if there's no lights in the scene
 - There's no depth peeling so models with multiple back faces will have incorrect lighting
+- Lights can sneak through corners where the widths of the models are minimal